Sparse maximum likelihood estimation for regression models: Concluding remarks

 \section{Concluding remarks}

-We showed that consistent selection of regression models can be achieved within the maximum likelihood framework and described the composition of models of size $p^*$ or larger in the maximum likelihood set.
-Intuitively, models with fewer than $p^*$ variables in this set should contain only active variables, but a proof of this point seems to be beyond the reach of the tools that we have used in this paper.
+The asymptotic composition of regression models of maximum likelihood revealed in Theorem \ref{thm1} adds a new result particularly useful for model selection to the maximum likelihood theory.
+It supports information criteria and CMC for their selecting models of maximum likelihood.
+It also supports post-selection asymptotic inference for parameters of variables in their selected models conditioning on the models being sufficiently large (correct) models of maximum likelihood.
+Under this condition, the MLE of a selected model is consistent and asymptotically normally distributed, so we can construct confidence intervals for the parameters and test hypotheses about them as usual.

-We have used the likelihood ratio confidence region in (\ref{c_region}) to define the constrained minimum criterion.
-One may consider other types of confidence regions for $\bs{\beta}^t$ such as the Wald statistic based confidence regions.
-For selecting Gaussian linear models, Tsao (2021) also used an $F$-statistic based confidence region.
-In general, consistency of constrained minimum criteria based on other types of confidence regions are more difficult to establish due to the loss of the argument that ${\bs{\beta}}^t \in {\cal C}_{1-\alpha_n}$ implies $\hat{\bs{\beta}}^t_j \in {\cal C}_{1-\alpha_n}$ which is key to the proof of Theorem \ref{thm1} and is only valid when the likelihood ratio confidence region is used.
-There are also numerical evidence that the criterion based on the likelihood ratio confidence region is more accurate.
+Theorem \ref{thm1} gives only a partial characterization of the maximum likelihood set that covers models of $p^*$ or more variables.
+Intuitively, as the sample size goes to infinity, models with 1 to $(p^*-1)$ variables may contain only active variables, but a proof of this seems to be beyond the reach of tools that we have used in this paper.
+We used the likelihood ratio confidence region to define CMC in (\ref{def}).
+One may consider other types of confidence regions such as Wald confidence region.
+For Gaussian linear models, an $F$-statistic based confidence region can also be used (Tsao, 2021).
+Nevertheless, consistency of CMC based on other types of confidence regions is in general more difficult to establish due to the loss of the argument that ${\bs{\beta}}^t \in {\cal C}_{1-\alpha_n}$ implies $\hat{\bs{\beta}}^t_j \in {\cal C}_{1-\alpha_n}$ which is key to the proof of Theorem \ref{thm1} and only valid when the likelihood ratio confidence region is used.
+There is also numerical evidence that the CMC criterion based on the likelihood ratio confidence region is more accurate.